uas-at-ucla/e96a-drones/week-6-python-practice/README.md

 Once downloaded, unzip the file and place it somewhere to your liking.

 ## Getting started on Coding
-Open up Visual Studios Code (or whichever IDE you have) and open the folder from VS Code.
+Open up Visual Studios Code (or whichever IDE you installed) and open the downloaded folder from VS Code within.

 *VS Code might give you a bunch of Python Extension suggestions and what not for you to download, which you are free to, but not required.*

-You will see all the 4 files in this assignment, split among the different topics we've covered.
+You should see all the 4 files in this assignment, for the different topics we've covered.
 We'd suggest working through them in order.

 ## Running the Code
-To run the code of a file, just simply hit that green Play triangle button in the top right.
+To run the code of a file, just simply hit that green Play triangle button in the top right corner.